BurakcanK/BookSolutions/README.md

 It serves to my personal education and improvement.

-Alongside this if another fellow coder wants to give me tips to improve my coding I will be grateful.
+Alongside this if another fellow coder wants to give me tips to improve my coding, I will be grateful.